valor-software/valor-style-guides/css/css-style-guide.md

+# Css Style Guide

-### 21 CSS-selectors, about which is useful to remember
+# 21 CSS-selectors, about which is useful to remember

 1. *